One of my favourite characters in Gone With the Wind is Mammy, Scarlett O’Hara’s caretaker.

 Me?
 I’m a ‘jangler’.

 I love to pile my favourite bracelets, cuffs, charms, chains and beads onto my wrists to create a jingly-jangly arm party.
 Or I’ll happily pile on a tumble of chains, lockets, pearls and diamonds all at the same time to make a similar ‘jangle’ sound.
-It makes me smile when I hear this as I crouch down to give the boys a Mammy-Style hug, or when I’m doing something mundane like pushing a trolley around the supermarket.
+It makes me smile to hear this as I crouch down to give the boys a Mammy-Style hug.
+It means there’s a tiny orchestra accompanying my keyboard when I’m tap tap tapping away.
+And reaching for that can of tomatoes on aisle 5 of the supermarket is much less mundane.

 How ’bout you?
 Do you have a signature sound?